grickettsnz/Homeassistant-polygonal-zones/README.md

-> ⚠️ **Deprecation Notice**
+> ℹ️ **Notice**
 >
-> This project is no longer actively maintained.
+> This is a maintained fork of the original Polygonal Zones integration.
-> No further updates, bug fixes, or security patches will be provided.
-> Use at your own risk — issues and pull requests may not receive a response.
->
-> Please consider using alternative or updated solutions for future development.
+> For updates, support, and the latest changes, use this repository: [grickettsnz/Homeassistant-polygonal-zones](https://github.com/grickettsnz/Homeassistant-polygonal-zones)

 # Polygonal Zones